-- growth through daily Bible study and prayer. - 3.
-To develop attitudes of service and commitment to the local church and world missions. - 4.
+- 3. To develop attitudes of service and commitment to the local church and world missions. - 4.
 To equip students with learning skills that access knowledge for vocational success and enable students to manifest their perspectives - 5.
 To provide students with competitive knowledge, skills and attitude for success in their profession. - 6.
 To prepare students for Christian service and vocation in the Church and society. - 7.
 To instill a missionary vision to word-wide outreach and increase ethical standards in personal lifestyle.